phil-reyher/phil-reyher.github.io/src/en/about.md

 I am currently in my undergrads, studying a sports and exercise science degree at the University of Münster, Germany.
 Here I was exposed to statistics and R-Programming, leading to my current passion.

 # Personal
 I grew up in northern Germany and love going for walks picking heavy stuff up and putting it down and spending time with my lady.
-I have a notoriously bad taste in music and have always liked anything absurd...absurd jokes...art...philiosphy...Media...and so on (I don't know why it amuses me so much).
+I have a notoriously bad taste in music and have always liked anything absurd... absurd jokes... art... philiosphy... media... and so on (I don't know why it amuses me so much).
 Trying to live in line with Cynicism - not the stupid, pessimistic kind, think Diogenes...
 Behold!
 I brought you a human!
 Can't decide if I am a philantropist yet...

 RIP Terry Davis